 Resetting your Mac’s NVRAM

 Alternatively, distorted audio could be related to an issue in the NVRAM.
 The NVRAM stores particular settings such as time zone, sound volume, and display resolution, regardless of the power being turned on or off.
-A quick(ish) fix for this could be to reset the NVRAM using the following steps:
+A quick(ish) fix for this could be to reset the NVRAM using the following steps (on Intel-based Macs):

 - Shut down your Mac

 - Turn it back on and immediately press and hold the Option, Command, P, and R keys

 - After around 20 seconds, these keys can be released and your mac might look like it is restarting